mwilsnd/SkyrimSE-SmoothCam/README.md

-bowAim | The offset collection to use when aiming with a bow sitting | The offset collection to use when sitting horseback | The offset collection to use when on horseback dragon | Not yet implemented
+bowAim | The offset collection to use when aiming with a bow sitting | The offset collection to use when sitting horseback | The offset collection to use when on horseback vampireLord | The offset collection to use when playing as a vampire lord werewolf | The offset collection to use when playing as a werewolf dragon | Not yet implemented

 An offset group is just a collection of common values used for a camera state.
 Note that not all values are used for each state.